The attached infographic shows an example of a company’s journey from its beginning to initial public offering (IPO).

 Certain other features will almost always be present (although in perhaps different forms) – the danger zone before becoming revenue negative, the need for mentors and connectors (frequently angel investors), and more.

 Regardless of what your journey will entail, you will need competent business advisors (corporate attorney, accountant, banker, and more) to help you navigate this path.
+You can visit our startup practice for more information.

 And above all, remember: EVERY BIG BUSINESS STARTED OFF AS A SMALL BUSINESS